Learn About CHIP in Maine

 CHIP and Medicaid enrollment is very similar, but is not the same.
 CHIP is not considered Medicaid in Maine, but it is an extension of the Medicaid program.
 Both the Medicaid and CHIP programs are managed under the title MaineCare, but there are differences between the two programs.
 Medicaid ineligible children can be enrolled in CHIP, while Medicaid eligible children can qualify for Medicaid.
 Medicaid covers those who have very low monthly incomes, are disabled or are elderly.
 CHIP provides coverage for the children of families that earn too much for Medicaid.

-Who is eligible for CHIP in Maine?
+Who qualifies for CHIP in Maine?

 Since CHIP is not Medicaid, different types of applicants will be covered by CHIP in the state of Maine.
 Maine Children’s Health Insurance Program (CHIP) requires the following criteria for enrollment: